 Water Temperature

 Boiling water is too hot for brewing coffee.
-If you do take the water to boil, let it cool a bit before you pour it into the AeroPress.
+If you do boil the water, let it cool a bit before you pour it into the AeroPress.
 How long?
-Depends.
-Use a thermometer or a better idea is to get an electric kettle where you can dial in the exact temperature you need.
+It depends.
+Use a thermometer, or a better idea is to get an electric kettle, where you can dial in the exact temperature you need.
 For the Prismo, I use 202 F.

 Style of Coffee

-I was not able to get anything close to espresso when using darker roasted coffee.
-All I was able to get was bitter coffee that lacked that mouthfeel one gets when they have a ristretto-style espresso common with darker roasted coffee.
-Espresso blends that were medium-roasted faired better, sometimes they were fine, and sometimes they were flat.
-Hit or miss.
+I was not able to get anything close to espresso when using darker-roasted coffee.
+All I could get was bitter coffee that lacked that mouthfeel one gets when they have a ristretto-style espresso, which is common with darker-roasted coffee.
+Espresso blends that were medium-roasted fared better.
+Sometimes, they were fine, and sometimes, they were flat.
+It was hit or miss.

 I got the best results with medium-light roasted single-origin coffees.
-They came closer in flavor and texture to the longer single-origin shots being pulled at the newer coffee shops in Seattle, Portland, and San Francisco.
-During my tests, I had better and more consistent results with washed coffees (Colombia, Kenya) than naturally-processed coffees (Peru, Oahu, Ethiopia).
+They were closer in flavor and texture to the longer single-origin shots being pulled at the newer coffee shops in Seattle, Portland, and San Francisco.
+During my tests, I had better and more consistent results with washed coffees (Colombia, Kenya) than naturally processed coffees (Peru, Oahu, Ethiopia).

 Espresso Extraction

-The ratio that Fellow gives is for dark roasted coffee.
+Fellow’s ratio is for dark-roasted coffee.
 If you are going to take my advice and go lighter, you’ll need to adjust that ratio.
-As I mentioned earlier, the lighter coffees when pulled as espresso have more volume.
-The reason for this is the bean is less-porous than a darker roasted coffee so it requires more effort for the water to make contact with the bean.
+As I mentioned earlier, lighter coffees, when pulled as espresso, have more volume.
+The reason for this is that the bean is less porous than a darker-roasted coffee, so it requires more effort for the water to make contact with the bean.
 You could increase the steep time or increase the water volume.

 Starter recipes for 20 grams of coffee.